Poulbi/chatty/README.md

 - [ ] bug: wrapping does not work and displays nothing if there is no screen space
 - [ ] bug: reconnect does not work when server does not know id
 - [ ] convert tabs to spaces
+- [ ] bug: when using lots of markup characters
 - [ ] newline support
+    - [ ] resizable box

 ## server
 - [ ] check that fds arena does not overflow